Get News & Updates Directly To Your Inbox

 You may not be able to get rid of stress, but you can learn to manage stress and your reactions to stressful things.
 Stress reducing techniques like meditation or breathing exercises can help.
 Other options many people find helpful include spending more time with family, friends or pets; making time for a hobby you enjoy; and spending more time outside.

-If work is a main cause of stress for you, use your stress positively to drive you to find work-life balance.
-This will allow you to have more energy by leaving stressors at work, and you can use your energy in other parts of your life.
+If work is a main cause of stress for you, make finding work-life balance a priority.
+You may have more energy if you learn to leave stressors at work.
+You can use that energy in other parts of your life.

 You are more tired and less productive if you spend hours on your phone, computer or watching TV.
 Gazing at technology all day can cause tension in the eyes, neck and back.
 It can also make you sleepy.
 Limit your screen time and find other activities to help raise your energy levels.